Japanese Flower Tattoos

 As the optimal canvas for a massive Japanese piece, place your ink on your back.

 You could have a more delicate feel with cherry blossoms making their way down your back or cover every inch of skin with copious interlocked petals and pigments.

 Whether you include several varieties of florals, a bunch of the same flower, or a singular blossom, a Japanese floral tattoo on your back will be an absolute masterpiece.

 The shoulder is one of the most desirable placements for Japanese flowers, big and small alike.

-This placement is flexible in terms of expansion, with the possibility of growing it up or down, around to the chest or back, or even as a band wrapped around the upper arm.
+A shoulder tattoo is flexible in terms of placement, with the possibility of growing it up or down, around to the chest or back, or even as a band wrapped around the upper limb.